intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Datasets/reporting/periods.md

 ---

-### Energy columns
+### Energy data

-Energy _column qualifiers_ are closely aligned to the [Energy API response](/docs/api.sundaya.monitored.equipment/0/c/Examples/GET/energy%20GET%20example).
+Energy _column qualifiers_ are closely aligned to the Energy API [response](/docs/api.sundaya.monitored.equipment/0/c/Examples/GET/energy%20GET%20example).

 The _columns_ are different for each device type (based on `<device_type>` in the row id) as shown in the table below.